-Orconversely, does the theater challenge the center-periphery model and try to shape the local as unique and alternative, with its center of gravity being the town and its stories, without comparing itself to Tel Aviv’s theater as an absolute benchmark for evaluation?
+Or, conversely, does the theater challenge the center-periphery model and try to shape the local as unique and alternative, with its center of gravity being the town and its stories, without comparing itself to Tel Aviv’s theater as an absolute benchmark for evaluation?
 This would reflect a localist approach, which sees the house as containing and allowing local stories to take shape in the performance space and creating a home of belonging and local pride.
 In practice, both of these approaches have been characteristic of the Dimona Theater.
 The first years of the theater, under, Raban and Knoller’s management, were marked by the elitist approach, while Widslavsky's management, to this day, is much more inclined toward the localist approach.

-In the early of Rabban and Knoller, the approach was that of a theater only physically located in Dimona but functioning as a bubble of fringe Tel Aviv theatre.
-Their vision saw the Dimona Theatre as artistic and anti-commercial, a view that is typical of the Tel Aviv fringe, which that perceives itself as ‘high-quality’ compared to commercial public theater (Shem-Tov 2023).
+In the early of Rabban and Knoller, the approach was that of a theater only physically located in Dimona but functioning as a bubble of fringe Tel Aviv theater.
+Their vision saw the Dimona Theater as artistic and anti-commercial, a view that is typical of the Tel Aviv fringe, which that perceives itself as ‘high-quality’ compared to commercial public theater (Shem-Tov 2023).
 Accordingly, they managed the Dimona Theater as a space of high culture in contrast to Tel Aviv mainstream theater, which focuses on entertainment.
 Raban and Knoller have said: “We had the privilege of having been told—go ahead, make art for art’s sake [...]
 Go and explore your soul and do it in Dimona. [...]
 The goal is for the theater to become a national cultural center, to which people flock from all over the country and find the kind of theater they want to consume, for us to be able to make art without compromising on quality” (“I View Myself as a Dimonaian” 2011).
 This attitude ignores the local in order to appeal to audiences from across the country, similar to the Tel Aviv theaters.
 In other words, the Dimona Theater was a heterotopia—a place in which opposite spaces intersects (Foucault, 1986 [1967])—a Tel Aviv fringe theater physically located in Dimona, with a repertoire that was almost entirely unrelated to the town and its inhabitants.
-The themes and aesthetics of the plays were similar to those produced in Tel Aviv, such as the production of Director’s Version (2012) about a failed pair of entertainers in Hollywood in the 1920s and Nobody's Nowhere (2011) about a clown who discovers that his world is the product of his imagination, with no special reference to Dimona, its residents, its history, and its future.
+The themes and aesthetics of the plays were similar to those produced in Tel Aviv, such as the production of Director’s Version (2012) about a failed pair of entertainers in Hollywood in the 1920s and Nobody’s Nowhere (2011) about a clown who discovers that his world is the product of his imagination, with no special reference to Dimona, its residents, its history, or its future.

 Another example is Dunaliella (2013), a realistic drama created by Raban and Knoller about four from Tel Aviv who arrive at a hotel on the Dead Sea and the relationships between them.
 Ron Schwartz’s review of the play sums up the problematic nature of the Tel Avivian fringe approach rather accurately: “One would be hard pressed to say that what is produced is […] a very different theater experience. […] [It is] a very communicative play, one that is efficiently acted, include a few very charmingly staged moments.
 As for the vision of ‘other voices’?
 Perhaps it is our expectations that are unrealistic” (Schwartz 2014).
 Thus, while the play may be quality theater in and of itself, it lacks any specificity or the expression of voices coming from Dimona as opposed to Tel Aviv theater.